Closed-Loop Dual-Atom-Interferometer Inertial Sensor with Continuous Cold Atomic Beams: Conclusion

 \section{Conclusion}

-In this work, we demonstrate a dual-AI inertial sensor with closed-loop phase-locking that uses continuous cold atomic beams.
-The differential mode with dual AIs suppresses common-mode noise effectively and enhances the sensitivity and stability of the sensor in combination with the closed-loop phase-locking method.
-The acceleration and the rotation rate can be simultaneously decoupled and measured by locking the differential signal of the dual AIs, and reaches the long-term stability of 35 $\mu$rad/s for the gyroscope and 0.13 $\mu$g for the accelerometer with an interrogation time of only 0.87 ms. Use of the continuous operation mode is helpful in achieving a high-bandwidth zero-dead-time AI inertial sensor.
-Based on the AI inertial sensor, we measured the rotation signal continuously when the platform was shaking at a frequency of approximately 1.33 Hz, with results that were consistent with the output from the fiber-optic gyroscope.
+In this work, we demonstrated a dual-AI inertial sensor with closed-loop phase-locking that uses continuous cold atomic beams.
+The differential mode with dual AIs suppresses common-mode noise effectively and enhances the sensitivity and stability of the gyroscope in combination with closed-loop acceleration-phase-locking method.
+The short-term sensitivity and long-term stability of the accelerometer have also been improved through temperature monitoring and compensation.
+The acceleration and the rotation rate can be simultaneously decoupled and measured by locking the differential signal of the dual AIs, and reach long-term stabilities of 840 nrad/s for the gyroscope and 6.1 $\mu g$ for the accelerometer with an interrogation time of only 0.87 ms. Continuous-operation mode helps in achieving a high-bandwidth zero-dead-time AI inertial sensor.
+Using the AI inertial sensor, we measured the rotation signal continuously when the platform was shaking at a frequency of approximately 1.33 Hz, with results that were consistent with the output from the fiber-optic gyroscope.

-Closed-loop measurement of the acceleration based on the continuous AI inertial sensors is demonstrated, while the measurement of the rotation rate is performed in an open-loop mode.
-Control of the phase of the radio frequency signal that drives the EOM can realize closed-loop control of the initial phase of the Raman laser and real-time feedback of the rotation phase, thus enabling double closed-loop decoupled measurements of the acceleration and the rotation rate.
-In future work, use of a narrower Raman beam or a three-dimensional sub-Doppler-cooled atomic beam may enable realization of higher fringe contrast, thereby leading to higher sensitivity.
+Closed-loop measurement of the acceleration based on continuous AI inertial sensors was demonstrated, while the measurement of the rotation rate was measured in an open-loop mode.
+Controlling the phase of the radio-frequency signal that drives the EOM can realize closed-loop control of the initial phase of the Raman laser and real-time feedback of the rotation phase, thus enabling double closed-loop decoupled measurements of the acceleration and the rotation rate.
+In future work, using a narrower Raman beam or a three-dimensional sub-Doppler-cooled atomic beam may enable higher fringe contrast, thereby leading to higher sensitivity.
 In addition, the sensor's measurement bandwidth can be increased by increasing the modulation frequency, which can then improve the response speed of the AI inertial sensor for use in a dynamic environment.
-This closed-loop dual-AI approach represents a promising way to realize an AI inertial measurement unit for use in field applications that require a large dynamic range, high accuracy and high stability, providing a basic building element that produces simultaneous decoupled outputs of the acceleration and the rotation rate.
+This closed-loop dual-AI approach represents a promising way to realize an AI inertial measurement unit for use in field applications that require a large dynamic range, high accuracy and high stability, providing a basic element that produces simultaneous decoupled outputs of the acceleration and the rotation rate.